-DJI refines its Mavic line to give its users as much flexibility to create better videos and photos.
+DJI refines its Mavic line to give its users more flexibility to create better videos and photos.
 And if you’ve been waiting for a refresh to DJI’s Mavic Pro, you get two options now.
 One offers more room for professionals who need more latitude when it comes to post production and another, as The Verge says, offers “greater compositional flexibility.”
 You get a bigger sensor, built for videos in the Mavic 2 Pro and zoom lens in the Mavic 2 Zoom.

 Before we explore the unique feature set for each drone, let’s look at the new features that they share.
 These second generation Mavics are said to be slightly bigger and heavier than the previous iteration but they retain the same foldable, portable design of the Mavic.
 They also use the same props as the Mavic Pro Platinum, which lets these drones fly rather quietly.
 Both get a 31-minute flight time (which is three minutes more than the Mavic Pro’s), 72kph max speed, low noise design, and 10 more sensors that its Advanced Pilot Assistance System (APAS) obstacle avoidance system takes advantage of to make sure you avoid as many accidents as possible.
 Both get 8GB internal storage, which serves as backup storage more than anything, and a video transmission boost courtesy of OcuSync 2.0.
 While this allows for a 1080p live feed for up 8km (DJI reminds pilots to fly their drones within their line of sight).
 What this video transmission system promises is that it boosts the connection between the drone and the controller, even when used in urban areas.
 It makes use of both 2.4GHz and 5.8GHz frequencies to help avoid interference.